Weiqifan1/pof-input-method/README.md

-This means that if you are only going to write simplified character, you will only have to learn the special functions for 6 keys on the middle row: sdf and jkl.
+This means that if you are only going to write simplified character, you will only have to learn the special functions for 6 keys on the middle row: sdf and jkl, since the elements on the other 7 keys are not used for simplified characters.
+You therefore only have to learn all 13 if you write traditional characters.

-If you dont like to use this special functionaly, it is also possible to write characters using up to 6 keystrokes instead of 4, where you ignore the special functions of the 13 keys.
+If you dont like to use this special functionaly for the 13 keys, it is also possible to write characters using up to 6 keystrokes instead of 4, where you ignore the special functions of the 13 keys.
 For excample 詔	edxh can instead be written 詔 hhxmrg or yhxmrg.

 Chinese punctuation characters and parenthesis can be written